Recently Viewed

 - Muralha Fernandina - This Romanesque wall, built in the 12th century, marked the administrative and urban boundaries of Porto after a long period of scattered population.
 Significant remnants of this structure have survived through the years.

 - Ponte de Dom Luís I - Designed by engineer Teófilo Seyrig, a disciple of Eiffel, it was inaugurated in 1886 and consists of two overlapping iron decks.
 The bridge is 395 meters long and 8 meters wide, with its arch still considered the world’s largest in forged iron.
-Today, the upper deck is used by the Metro of Porto, connecting Porto’s Cathedral area to the Garden of Morro and Avenida da República in Vila Nova de Gaia.
+Today, the upper deck is used by the Porto Metro, connecting Porto’s Cathedral area to the Garden of Morro and Avenida da República in Vila Nova de Gaia.

 - Jardins do Palácio de Cristal - This beautiful botanical garden is one of Porto’s most cherished retreats, with lawns interwoven with sun-dappled paths and adorned with fountains, sculptures, giant magnolias, camellias, cypress, and olive trees.
 It is a mosaic of small gardens that gradually reveal themselves as you wander, along with stunning views of the city and Rio Douro.